yaseenkady/tree.pro/raw/15_reproductive/2_male/1_testis/testicular_tumor/germ_cell_tumor/germ_cell_neoplasia_in_situ/choriocarcinoma.md

 # .

-Trophoblast cancer that develops during or after pregnancy in parent or baby.
+Trophoblast (syncytiotrophoblastic and cytotrophoblastic) cancer that develops during or after pregnancy in parent or baby.

+Malignant.

+A subunit of hCG is identical to the A subunit of LH, FSH, and TSH.

 # <